Taiko2k/Tauon/docs/setup.md

 Take special note of the entires with bolded version numbers meaning they specifically require the newer versions of those libraries.

-Italicized entires are included in the releasae zip package.

  - Python 3 >= 3.5
  - SDL >= **2.0.5**
  - SDL_Image